-Recently I watched my friend L with open admiration as she breastfed her 3 month old baby while simultaneously coaching the 3 year old at her feet to do a poo in the potty.
+Recently I watched my friend L with open admiration as she breastfed her three-month-old baby while simultaneously coaching the three year old at her feet to do a poo in the potty.
 And I realised how far I’d come from the days of multi-tasking with my tits out.

 We found ourselves discussing whether parenting really was “easier” the second time around.
 Most certainly, we both agreed we felt much more relaxed with #2 (why, with #3 I’m feeling positively catatonic!) but, as L wisely pointed out, no-one – no matter how many children they’ve had – knows what they’re doing during those first six weeks.
 Babies are newborns for such a short time, you never get a chance to become an expert.

 My guess was that the difference with subsequent children was that you know that first six weeks is, well, the first six weeks.
 But with your first born?

 Well, there you are, at the beck and call of this strangely furious creature who has no respect whatsoever for your need to rest while you recover from major stomach surgery or vaginal augmentation.
 And you trudge from the feeding chair to the cot to the change table and back to the feeding chair, all the while spraying breastmilk on everyone and everything in your wake and wondering if you’ll ever get out of your pyjamas again.

 Yep, those first six weeks are all give give give, with very little return.
 The only thing you do seem to get are those cheerful pastel-coloured “Congratulations on your new arrival!” cards that arrive in the mail and just make you cry because everyone appears so happy for you and confident you can do this mothering gig and right now you’re not sure you’re going to make it through the week and you’d trade a vital organ for an hour of your Old Life.